JoseRoca/WinFBX/docs/Graphics/GdiPlus/CGpGraphics Classes.md

 | ---------- | ----------- |
 | *pImage* | Pointer to an Image object that will be associated with the new **Graphics** object. |

-This constructor fails if the **Image** object is based on a metafile that was opened for reading.
+This method fails if the **Image** object is based on a metafile that was opened for reading.
 The Image(file) and Metafile(file) constructors open a metafile for reading.
 To open a metafile for recording, use a **Metafile** constructor that receives a device context handle.

 This method also fails if the image uses one of the following pixel formats: